 Whether you are a writer, a designer, a podcaster, a marketer (because, yes, that’s different from being a writer), a photographer, or a baker—you are building things with your own hands and minds.
 We call that content.

 Content is an article.
-Content is a website design.
+Content is website design.
 Content is a photograph.
 And yes, even a gluten-free flourless chocolate cake is content.
 If you are doing the work, then you are an artist.
-It’s really that simple, my friends.
+It’s that simple, my friends.

 Which begs the question, “What kind of content do you produce, and what is the underlying reason you are creating it?”